Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • lack of sleep;

-If these factors could not be avoided, then it is recommended to postpone the test for 3 days.
+If these factors cannot be avoided, it is recommended to postpone the test for 3 days.

-On the morning of the test day, you must refuse food, tea and coffee.
+On the morning of the test, you must avoid food, tea and coffee.

-Blood for prolactin is required to be taken in the morning: from 9 to 11.
+Blood testing for prolactin must be done in the morning: from 9 to 11.

 On what day of the menstrual cycle is blood taken for analysis?

 The level of prolactin in the blood does not depend on the day of the menstrual cycle.
-Therefore, you can take an analysis for prolactin at any time.
+Therefore, you can take a prolactin test any day.

-However, some endocrinologists point out that best period for testing for prolactin - 5-8 days of the menstrual cycle.
+However, some endocrinologists indicate that best period to take a prolactin test - 5-8 days of the menstrual cycle.

 Normal prolactin values